Prisjakt/feed-specification/docs/fields/availability.md

     semanticVersion: "",
     date: new Date("2022-12-20"),
 changed: [
 "Previously `out_of_stock` values were still orderable, from now on `out_of_stock` will not be orderable.
-If you want to represent a product that is not in stuck but still orderable you should use `backorder` and set `availability_date`",
+If you want to represent a product that is not in stuck but still orderable you should use `backorder` and set [availability_date](/docs/fields/availability_date)",
     ]  },
 {
     semanticVersion: "",